CallumDennisIE/mobile-physio/README.md

 </details>

-The form card also has a submit and reset button that enlarge on hover.
+The form card also has a submit and reset button that enlarges on hover.
 When the submit button is pressed and the required fields are filled, the user is sent to the [Form Submit](#form-submit-page) page, when the reset button is pressed, the form is cleared.

 <details>
 <summary>Click for Image: Contact Page Form - Hover</summary>